ChrisKlijn/ISMB2012/ISMB2012_Day2.md

 The final topic is using [Self-Organising Maps (SOMs)](http://en.wikipedia.org/wiki/Self-organizing_map) to visualize many different (chromatin) datatypes of the ENCODE project.
 They integrated 6 cell lines with 8 chromatin data types.
 This part of the story is very visual, where they map many heatmaps on an unfolded torus, and apply the SOM to generate ordered heatmaps.
 By comparing the resulting heatmaps for different chromatin marks overlaps and differences between marks can be found.

+### Keynote 4
+#### Progress, challenges and opportunities in population genome sequencing
+##### Richard Durbin, Sanger Institute

+Identical twins show that there is a strong role of genetics in health and human variation.
+The direct way to look at genetics is to sequence genomes, which has become easier in the last decade.
+The speaker predicts millions of sequenced genomes to be done by 2020.

+###### 1000 Genomes

+The speaker poses the question whether a reference genome is the right way to keep comparing genetics, or whether a richer representation is needed.
+He then goes on to describe the 1000 genomes project.
+The aims of the projects are, interestingly enough, to sequence 2500 people, with a 95% accuracy for the 1% frequency SNPs.
+Phase one was completed in 2011 where they analyzed 1100 samples.
+The new 2500 samples set selected a large group of new populations.
+For these samples they plan to do 4x WGS and deep exome data.
+Currently, the phase 1 series has 38.9M variants, 1.4M indels and 14K large deletions.

+Due to the pooling of samples, they are capable of detecting with 99% accuracy any variant that is present at a rate of 1%.
+Genotyping data is less effective, but improves if LD is taken into account.
+The speaker then continued on some of the issues the 1000 genomes faces.
+Many are due to errors in sequencing:

+1. Base call errors (independent per sequencing platform)
+2. Sampling error, not all samples are investigated equally deep
+3. Mapping errors, the source of most errors

+###### Assembly-based variant detection

+Mapping errors are highly dependent and cause almost all the problems.
+One way they solved this is by chucking regions where there were too many variants too close.
+They use filters to solve these issues, but the best solution is to change the reference.
+He is of the opinion that we should move to an assembly-based approach.
+He proposes to use the Burrows-Wheeler transform methods in a combined assembly/mapping approach.
+To this end he utilizes the FM index in an assembly approach, implemented in an algorithm called SGA.

+The application of assembly in detection of variation would be in an approach of reference free variation detection.
+The way they do it is by just assembling the differences between samples.
+Taking unique k-mers for a given sample in comparative assemblies and reconstructing the graph around those unique nodes in the De Bruijn graph.

+They detect new indels, but fail to find all SNPs in a validation set of data.
+Although the current approach is not viable yet, it will be valuable to put more efforts in developing reference-free assembly methods.

+###### Regulation of gene expression

+The speaker then changes subjects: the next part will be about gene regulation. the first example is small RNAs that regulate mRNAs.
+They examined small RNA QTLs and found 14 small RNAs regulated in _cis_ with a SNP.
+Of these 14, 8 are also eQTLs for genes.
+4 of them were significant in a BMI GWAS.
+However, there is no direct correlation between miRNA and mRNA expression levels.

+His final topic is an analysis of CTCF binding sites on 60 1000-genomes samples.
+They find several QTLs with the binding sites.
+There is an enrichment of these QTLs directly in the motif for binding of CTCF (25%).
+However, 75% is not in the motif themselves, so they are looking for other DNA features influencing CTCF binding.

+###### Bank of iPS cells

+There is a new project started by the Wellcome trust to establish a UK human iPS cell bank from 500 normal people and 500 people suffering from a mono-genic disease.
+The problem with iPS is the generation of new mutations, however according to a clonogenic test there are between 1-5 new mutations in the generation of the lines. iPS cells also cluster by ES state, not by tissue of origin in RNAseq data.
+Different cell lines do show different ability to differentiate.
+This is a good system to examine genetic influences on differentiation.

 ****

 ## Late Breaking Research Day 2